KaveIO/Eskapade/README.rst

 Path
 ----
-To get started, source Eskapade in the root of the repository:
+To get started, simply do:

 .. code-block:: bash

-  $ source setup.sh

-You can now call the path of Eskapade with:
+  $ pip install Eskapade/

+or install in edit mode:

 .. code-block:: bash

-  $ echo $ESKAPADE

-or in python with
+  $ pip install -e Eskapade/

+You can now use Eskapade in Python with:

 .. code-block:: python

-  import os
+  import eskapade
-  os.environ['ESKAPADE']

 Documentation